VMware App Volumes Datastore Migration – 2.18

 Start the RVC console using:

-svmanager_run scripts\rails console
+svmanager_run script\rails console

 RVC